 We used a whole piece of blue paper for the backdrop onto which we glued a background building made out of an orange piece, and a simple canopy made out of a red piece.

 We cut the table shape out of a brown piece of paper.
-On the table, we glued a small orange piece of bread for each disciple, a red jug for the wine, and a whole loaf of bread next to it so we could discuss the Holy Eucharist.
-We did not entirely glue the table on the background scene.
-Instead, we only glued the bottom and sides, so it would act as a pocket to place the figures in.
+On the table, we glued a small orange piece of bread for each disciple, a red jug for the wine, and a whole loaf of bread next to it.

 Prepare the popsicle stick figures.

 We glued a halo on the stick that would become the figure of Jesus, and chose to color it to make Him stand out and also to discuss the colors of His garments.
-We used a thin marker to draw simple faces on both the figure of Christ and of the disciples, and wrote the name of each disciple on the bottom of each popsicle stick.
-Natalie’s son’s idea was to also add a paper arm to Judas Iscariot, so he could reach for the bread at the center of the table.
+We used a thin marker to draw simple faces on the figure of Christ and of the disciples, and wrote the name of each disciple on the bottom of each popsicle stick.
+Natalie’s son’s idea was to also add a paper arm to Judas Iscariot, so he can reach for the bread at the center of the table.

 Act out your Mystical Supper icon-inspired scene!